DvoraRotman/shop-management-app/README.md

   - Route 53 – Professional DNS management
   - S3 – Frontend (React) file storage with automatic backup
 - 🔒 Network & Security Layer:
-  - VPC with Public/Private Subnets – Full separation between exposed and protected components
-  - Application Load Balancer – Smart load balancing with SSL termination
+  - **VPC with Public/Private Subnets** – Complete separation between public and private resources: EC2 application servers and APIs are deployed in Private Subnets (fully protected, with no direct internet access).
+The Application Load Balancer (ALB) resides in a Public Subnet, receives incoming traffic from the internet, and securely forwards it to the EC2 instances.
+When application servers need to access the internet (for updates, package downloads, etc.), this is done via a NAT Gateway, ensuring secure and controlled outbound connectivity.
   - Security Groups – Precise firewall rules for each component
   - NAT Gateway – Controlled internet access from the private network
 - ⚙️ Application Layer: